tqtezos/lorentz-contract-param/README.md

 You should use it if you want to develop contracts in Morley and submit them to the Tezos network.
 Workflow is the following:

-1. If your contract is called `foo.mtz`, use `morley print --contract foo.mtz > foo.tz`.
+1. If your contract is called `foo.mtz`, use `morley print --contract foo.mtz --output foo.tz`.
 Note that normally you should not use `morley` directly, you should use `morley.sh` or `stack exec -- morley`.
 See usage instructions below.
 2. After that, you can use existing Tezos tools to deploy your contract.
 You can also typecheck or interpret it using a reference implementation.
 If you are not familiar with the Tezos tooling, please read [Tezos documentation](http://tezos.gitlab.io/zeronet/index.html) or [Michelson tutorial](https://gitlab.com/morley-framework/michelson-tutorial).

 ## IV: Lorentz EDSL